The £20bn NHS funding uplift announced in June, and the accompanying long-term plan, could mark a key point in the history of the NHS.

 While the headlines might focus on missed targets, the NHS is serving more patients than ever before.
 Despite being under pressure on all fronts, with growing workforce and financial challenges, NHS trusts have maintained or improved quality of care, become more significantly more efficient and pioneered new models of care in local systems.

-While the headlines might focus on missed targets, the NHS is serving more patients than ever before.Senior Public Affairs Managertweet this
+While the headlines might focus on missed targets, the NHS is serving more patients than ever before.Head of Policy and Public Affairstweet this

 But, at the same time, over the last four years NHS providers have been locked in a debilitating cycle of failure where they can’t meet their financial and operational targets, irrespective of how hard their frontline staff work.
 The provider sector ended 2017/18 with a deficit of nearly £1bn, sustained under-performance against constitutional targets, an ageing infrastructure misaligned with care needs, and an overall 8% staff vacancy rate.